aws-samples/amazon-stripe-eventdestination-integration/README.md

 # Troubleshooting
 If the stack creation fails, check the CloudFormation events in the AWS Console for error messages.
 Ensure that your Stripe API key is correct and has the necessary permissions.
-Verify that the AWS CLI has the required permissions to create all resources.

 # Security Note
 The Stripe API key is stored as a secure string in CloudFormation.
-However, ensure you follow AWS best practices for managing sensitive information.
+However, ensure you follow Stripe best practices(https://docs.stripe.com/keys-best-practices) for managing sensitive information.

 # Contributing
 Feel free to submit issues or pull requests if you find any problems or have suggestions for improvements.